Ajoy-1704001/introduction_slider/README.md

 # introduction_slider

-Here you can get the idea how to code introduction slider in your app without any external packages.
+Here you can get the idea how to code and animate introduction slider in your app without any external packages.

 Design Credit: <a href='https://www.freepik.com/vectors/business'>Business vector created by pikisuperstar - www.freepik.com</a>